Four Candles: Reception

 It was placed fifth on Channel 4's list of the fifty greatest comedy sketches of all time.

 It was ranked sixth most memorable television event in a survey of 2,000 viewers on behalf of digital TV service Freeview.

 At Barker's memorial service in Westminster Abbey, the cross was accompanied up the aisle by four candles instead of the usual two.
 Similarly, at Corbett's memorial service in St John the Evangelist church in Shirley, Croydon, four candles were displayed at the back of the altar.
+Corbett's memorial service at Westminster Abbey also had four candles at the altar as a reference to the famous sketch.

-In Barker's home town of Oxford, a Wetherspoons pub on George Street is named The Four Candles after the sketch.
+In Barker's hometown of Oxford, a Wetherspoons pub on George Street is named The Four Candles after the sketch.

 The original handwritten script was sold at auction for £48,500 in December 2007.
-In 2018 it was offered for auction at East Bristol Auctions in Bristol, with an estimate of £25,000-40,000.
+In 2018 it was offered for auction at East Bristol Auctions in Bristol, with an estimate of £25,000–£40,000.